ionic-team/ionic-framework/README.md

 Ionic is the open source HTML5 Mobile Framework for building amazing, cross-platform native apps with HTML, JavaScript, and CSS.

-We built Ionic because the options for using HTML5 in native apps weren't good enough.
-They weren't built to focus on native apps targeting the newest of devices.
-They had too many hacks to support old devices that didn't have meaningful market share, or they were too focused on building mobile websites.

-Many were slow, had excessive DOM operations, and relied on bulky libraries like jQuery.
-They weren't built with performance and great design as the top concerns.

-With Ionic, we've built a framework meant for native.
-We don't tie you to the URL bar, and we aren't dwelling on the past or worrying about supporting marginal, slow devices.
+We built Ionic because we wanted a framework that focused on building hybrid native apps, rather than mobile websites.
+We wanted this framework to be obsessive about great design and performance.
+A framework that left the past behind and focused on the future where mobile devices could make HTML5 feel native.

 It's important to realize that Ionic is not a replacement for frameworks used for building mobile web apps.
 There are a lot of great solutions that work well for websites, like [jQuery Mobile](http://jquerymobile.com/).

 Ionic is also not a good solution if you need to support older generation devices.
 Our compatibility *starts* at iOS 6 and Android 4.1.
 We will never support versions earlier than those.
+This is a framework for the future.

 ## Quick Start